NeroReflex/Gishiki/Documentation/docs/usage/configuration.md

 # Configuration

-Gishiki is a bit tricky to configure, but don't worry: you just need to copy the structure of the JSON file below and change what you don't like:
+Gishiki is a bit tricky to configure, but don't worry: you just need to edit what you don't like as the [gishiki CLI](../cli/index.md) takes care of bootstrapping a fully-working configuration.

 the real configuration file and application descriptor is stored inside the application directory and is called settings.json